-Woman who crashed into former state lawmaker who died in accident gets probation
+Woman who crashed into former state rep. gets probation

 Lansing — A northern Michigan woman who crashed into Michigan state Rep. Pete Pettalia on a rural highway in September 2016 that helped result in his death will pay $915 in fines and face a year of probation, a Montmorency District Court official confirmed Tuesday.